 What is the MTHFR Gene and the MTHFR Mutation?

 The MTHFR gene (not to be confused with the MTHFR enzyme) is one of the 20,000 genes in the human body.
-It is a ‘master instruction sheet’ for the production of the MTHFR enzyme.
+It is a ‘master instruction sheet’ for producing the MTHFR enzyme.

 SNP Mutations in MTHFR